Greginkansas/-openhab-openhab1wiki/panStamp-Binding.md

 In the above two examples, the temperature and voltage sensors are inputs.
 Values received from the network will be updated to the items.
 In the next example, we have a switch which toggles a relay driven by a panStamp:

 ```
-Switch Button_PS4 "Porch Light"  {panstamp="address=4,productCode=1/7,register=11,endpoint='Binary 7'"}
+Switch Button_PS4 "Porch Light"  { panstamp="address=4,productCode=1/7,register=11,endpoint='Binary 7'" }
 ```

 # Network configuration and debugging

 The panStamp binding provides an optional feature to allow the user to configure or debug the panStamp network using a GUI tool while openHAB manages the network (and therefore owns the serial port).
-This option is enabled by providing the ```panstamp:debug.port``` configuration parameter.
+This option is enabled by providing the `panstamp:debug.port` configuration parameter.
 Doing this has the upside of being able to change panStamp configurations without stopping openHAB or without using a separate panStick.

 The GUI tool can be found [here](https://github.com/GideonLeGrange/panstamp-tools).